 While we absorbed that information, ballot boxes were coming in from around Sherwood ready to be counted and recorded.

 As the boxes slowly came in, I took pictures of what was happening as well as of the candidates who had got to the count early.
-UKIP and the Green Party candidates were there for the long-haul while the Conservatives, Labour, Lib Dems and Class War were making us journalists play the waiting game.
+The UKIP and Green Party candidates were there for the long-haul while the Conservatives, Labour, Lib Dems and Class War were making us journalists play the waiting game.

 Back to the national story and the results that were coming in were gradually proving that the exit poll had actually underestimated the Conservative performance.
 The Tories were heading for a majority.